Notes on the Geography of China: Jinci

-The dragons are all different from one another.
-They are originals, too.
+The dragons are different from one another.
+They are original, too.

 A third dragon.

-The front porch of the hall is two-bays deep, as indicated by the missing columns and providing space for gatherings or ceremonies.
+The front porch of the hall is two-bays deep, as indicated by the missing columns.

-A painted-clay guardian statue, an original from the time of the Song Dynasty.
+A painted-clay guardian statue, an original from the Song Dynasty.
 Note the wind-blown sleeves.

-Its companion was made in 1950 and lacks the ferocity and dynamic energy of its partner.
+Its companion was made in 1950 and lacks the ferocity of its partner.

 The sign over the entrance reads: Sage Mother of Clear Efficacy and Manifest Aid.
 Such was the goddess's official name after her elevation to the Chinese pantheon in 1111.

-The sage goddess is surrounded by other clay figures, mostly contemporaneous with her but a few (including the one of the left here) from the much later Ming Dynasty.
+The sage goddess is surrounded by other clay figures, mostly contemporary with her but a few (including the one of the left here) from the much later Ming Dynasty.

 The figure on the right is Ming; that on the left, Song.